Pablo Daniel Magee: Literature

 In 2020, Magee published Opération Condor, un homme face à la terreur en Amérique latine with Editions Saint-Simon.
 This non-fiction novel focuses on the life of Paraguayan human rights defender Martin Almada, also known as "the hunter of the Condor" for having unearthed the Terror Archives of Operation Condor in 1992.
 Opération Condor is prefaced by filmmaker Costa Gavras, president of the Cinémathèque Française and director of the films Missing and State of Siege.
 The cover of the book is the photograph of a condor taken by renowned wildlife argentinean photographer Eliseo Miciu.

-In February 6, 2021, edition of Marianne, philosopher Robert Redeker writes: "The real-life novel of Pablo Daniel Magee, breathtaking like a crime novel, moving like a love novel, political like a spy novel and educational like a historical novel installs in the European imagination a character worthy of a place next to Antigone".
-In his book, Magee is the first investigator to establish the presence of Cuban revolutionary Che Guevara in Paraguay on October 3, 1966, based on Top Secret documents of the Archive of Terror and testimonies of first-hand witnesses such as Joel Filartiga, whose role was interpreted by actor Anthony Hopkins in Hollywood biopic One Man's War.
+In the 6 February 2021 edition of Marianne, philosopher Robert Redeker writes: "The real-life novel of Pablo Daniel Magee, breathtaking like a crime novel, moving like a love novel, political like a spy novel and educational like a historical novel installs in the European imagination a character worthy of a place next to Antigone".
+In his book, Magee is the first investigator to establish the presence of Cuban revolutionary Che Guevara in Paraguay on 3 October 1966, based on Top Secret documents of the Archive of Terror and testimonies of first-hand witnesses such as Joel Filartiga, whose role was interpreted by actor Anthony Hopkins in Hollywood biopic One Man's War.
 Magee later dedicated a trilogy of chronicles entitled My uncle the Che to this part of his investigation, published in the political analysis magazine Terere Cómplice in 2022.
-On May 25, 2021, Opération Condor was added to the U.S. Library of Congress.
-Following the book's publication, Almada was decorated with the National Order of the Legion of Honour by the President of France, Emmanuel Macron, on December 6, 2021.
+On 25 May 2021 Opération Condor was added to the U.S. Library of Congress.
+Following the book's publication, Almada was decorated with the National Order of the Legion of Honour by the President of France, Emmanuel Macron, on 6 December 2021.

 The latest work by Magee, Pundonoroso/Honorablissime, published in the Southern Cone in a bilingual French/Spanish edition by Edición Servilibro, retraces Martin Almada’s journey in search of historical justice.
 The book is prefaced by Agustín Nuñez, a master of South American theater, who describes it as occupying "a central place in the Latin American cultural pantheon".
 This work is illustrated by urban street artist Oz Montanía.

 The author relates that he was a victim of continuous threats against his life during his investigation and the writing of these two works, which he has dedicated to preserving the memory of the horrors of Latin American dictatorships.